ajv-validator/ajv/docs/strict-mode.md

 Strict mode intends to prevent any unexpected behaviours or silently ignored mistakes in user schemas.
 It does not change any validation results compared with JSON Schema specification, but it makes some schemas invalid and throws exception or logs warning (with `strict: "log"` option) in case any restriction is violated.

 To disable all strict mode restrictions use option `strict: false`.
-Someof the restrictions can be changed with their own options
+Some of the restrictions can be changed with their own options

 - [Prohibit ignored keywords](#prohibit-ignored-keywords)
   - unknown keywords